herzbube/littlego-web/README.md

  +-- doc                 This folder contains the project documentation.
 The
  |                       content of this folder is not relevant for running
  |                       the application.
- +-- script              This folder contains command line scripts.
+ +-- script              This folder contains command line scripts, notably
+ |                       the script that launches the WebSocket server process.
  +-- src                 This folder contains the project's source code and
  |   |                   assets, in fact everything that is required for
  |   |                   actually running the application.